pbloem/peterbloem.nl/blog/pca-2.md

 We started with a broad idea of PCA as a method that iteratively minimizes the reconstruction error, while projecting into a lower dimensional space.
 For some reason, we saw last time, this works amazingly well and exposes many meaningful latent dimensions in our data.
 In this part, we showed first that minimizing reconstruction error is equivalent to maximizing variance.

 We then looked at eigenvectors, and we show that the eigenvectors of the data covariance $\bc{\S}$ arise naturally when we imagine that our data was originally decorrelated with unit variance in all directions.
 To me, this provides some intuition for why PCA works so well when it does.
-We assumed for purposes of illustration that our data was constructed by samping independent latent variables $\z$ and then mixing them up linearly.
-What if that's true?
-In our income dataset, in the first part, there was one important latent variable: each person's salary, from this, we derived the monthly salary, and the majority of their quarterly income.
+We can imagine that our data was constructed by sampling independent latent variables $\z$ and then mixing them up linearly.
+In our income dataset, in the first part, there was one important latent variable: each person's salary.
+From this, we derived the monthly salary, and the majority of their quarterly income.
 The other latent variable captured random noise: whether people had some extra income, bonuses, etc.

 <figure class="narrow">
 <img src="/images/pca/sol-w2.svg" />
 </figure>

 We can imagine the same approach with the Olivetti faces.
-We get $\bc{4096 \text{ features}}$, but under water, most of the work is done by a few _latent_ dimensions which are largely independent of each other: the subject's age, the direction of the light source, their gender and so on.
+We get $\bc{4096 \text{ features}}$, but under water, most of the work is done by a few _latent_ dimensions which are largely independent of each other: the subject's age, the direction of the light source, their apparent gender and so on.
 All of these can be chosen independently from each other, and are likely mostly decorrelated in the data.
-That is, we don't light all women from the left, or only chose old men and young women.
+That is, if we don't light all women from the left, or only chose old men and young women.

 <aside>If these assumptions are violated, it may point to undesirable biases in our data.
 A very relevant topic at the moment.
 This shows that bias can be defined in terms of the assumed latent variables.
 Unfortunately, once the data is biased, it reduces our ability to extract the latent features, which makes it more difficult to counteract the bias.
 </aside>

 Since the assumptions behind our transformation from decorrelated data to the observed data are mostly correct, finding this transformation, and inverting it retrieves the latent dimensions.
 The greater the variance along a latent dimension, the more variance that particular "choice" added to the the data.
 The choice of the subject's age adds more variance than the lighting, and the lighting adds more variance than the gender.

 The heart of the method is the spectral theorem.
 Without the decomposition $\bc{\S} = \rc{\P}\bc{\D}\rc{\P}^T$, none of this would work.
-Proving that such a decomposition always exists for a square matrix, and that every matrix for which the decomposition exists is square, is not too difficult, but it takes a lot more background than we had room for here: they include matrix determinants, the characteristic polynomial and complex numbers.
+Proving that such a decomposition always exists for a symmetric matrix, and that every matrix for which the decomposition exists is symmetric, is not very difficult, but it takes a lot more background than we had room for here: they include matrix determinants, the characteristic polynomial and complex numbers.
 In the next part, we will go over all these subjects carefully, building our intuition for them, and finish by thoroughly proving the spectral theorem.

 Finally, you may wonder if any of these new insights help us in computing the principal component analysis.
 The answer is yes, the eigendecomposition $\bc{\S} = \rc{\P}\bc{\D}\rc{\P}^T$ can be computed efficiently, and any linear algebra package allows you to do so.
-From there, you have your principal components $\P$, and the rest is just basic matrix multiplication.
+This gives you the principal components $\rc{\P}$, and the rest is just matrix multiplication.

-However, the eigendecomposition, while certainly faster and more reliable than the projected gradient descent we've used so far, is still a little numerically unstable.
+The eigendecomposition is certainly faster and more reliable than the projected gradient descent we've used so far, but is can still be a little numerically unstable.
 In practice, PCA is almost always computed by **singular value decomposition** (SVD).
 The SVD is such a massively useful method that it's worth looking at in more detail.
 It's inspired very much by everything we've set out above, but its practical applications reach far beyond just the computation of principal components.
 We'll develop the SVD in the last part of the series, finishing up with a complete view of PCA, down to the theorem at its heart and the standard way of implementing it.

 ## Appendix